omniwaifu/obsidian-mcp/README.md

 # Build first if you haven't
 bun run build

-# Run using node
+# Run using node, specifying vaults via arguments
+# Single vault:
+node <absolute-path-to-your-project>/build/main.js --vault my_vault:/path/to/your/vault

+# Multiple vaults:
-node <absolute-path-to-your-project>/build/main.js
+node <absolute-path-to-your-project>/build/main.js \\
+  --vault personal:/path/to/your/personal/vault

-# Or using bun
+# Or using bun (same argument format)
-bun <absolute-path-to-your-project>/build/main.js
+bun <absolute-path-to-your-project>/build/main.js --vault my_vault:/path/to/your/vault
 ```

-The server will start, potentially use a default vault configuration if defined in `src/main.ts`, and listen for JSON-RPC messages on standard input/output.
+The server requires at least one vault specified via the `--vault name:/path/to/vault` argument.
+It will start and listen for JSON-RPC messages on standard input/output.

 ### Example: Claude Desktop Configuration (Using Local Build)

-Configure Claude Desktop (or a similar client) to run your specific build:
+Configure your MCP client (e.g., Claude Desktop) to run the server using `node` and the `--vault` arguments.
+Find your client's config file:

 - macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 - Windows: `%APPDATA%\\Claude\\claude_desktop_config.json`